ghorbani-mohammad/api-boilerplate/README.md

 ```
 3. Terminal will ask you question about parameters values.
 You can use default values by just press Enter.
 4. Boom!!!
 Your new project structure is ready.

+## How I can change it?
+It includes two steps;
+1. First, put your configuration files in {{cookiecutter.project_name}} directory.
+For example if you want have settings for SSL here, put it fiels in that directory.
+2. Second, define your parameters in the cookiecutter.json file.
+That's it.
+Cookiecutter will create files and in them will use your paramters.